 Skills and experience

-You can complete a dissertation in your third year, investigating a topic that you are passionate about.
-You will also be offered a range of opportunities to participate in staff research projects.
+As part of your degree you will complete an independent research project in your final year.
+You will collaborate with a faculty member to investigate a novel topic that you are passionate about.
+You will also be offered a range of opportunities to participate in staff research project.

 Chat to a student